Lavanya-2009/Infosys-_Project-BankBot-AI-Chatbot-for-Banking-FAQs/README.md

 * GPT-style LLMs
 * BERT-based models (for classification / retrieval)
-* Other Transformer-based chat generation models
+* Other transformer-based text generation models

 ✅ **Configurable LLM Support**
 The chatbot is designed so that the **LLM can be changed or upgraded** easily based on availability and use case:

 * Open-source models (via Hugging Face Transformers)
-* API-based models (configurable through environment variables / configuration files)
+* API-based models (configurable through environment variables / config files)

 ---